 In general, here’s what student can expect in lower division classes :

-Of course, every college’s policies on classes is different, but for the most part, students can expect to take lower division courses as they begin their academic career.
+Of course, every college’s policies on classes are different, but for the most part, students can expect to take lower division courses as they begin their academic career.

 Lower division courses may be required by a major or minor, or they might be a general education course all students are asked to take.